yandfor/urban-data-intelligence-valencia/README.md

 - **Air quality**: only 10 measurement stations cover 88 neighbourhoods.
 Each neighbourhood is assigned the score of its nearest station via spatial join.
 - **Noise**: the municipal noise map covers only 24 of the 88 neighbourhoods (27%).
 The remaining 64 receive a neutral score of 50.
-- **Complaints**: 16 peripheral neighbourhoods have no registered complaints, receiving a neutral score via median imputation.
 - **Analysis period**: 2016–2021.
 Data beyond 2021 is not included as air quality records do not extend further.

 ---